Absurd, intelligent, bearded open communicator.

 But most of all, I'm down.
 Am I down to... dig a ditch? try dancing tango? go to a musical? get drunk and heckle? swim naked? run from Oakland to Berkeley? drive to the mountains and camp out? yes.
 Whatever it is, I'm probably down.
 I suppose I draw a line at unnecessary violence.
 So boxing, I guess I'll pass these days.
 But yoga or solo t'ai chi or pilates (what is pilates, anyway?), sure, I'm down.

 This attitude of downness, if you will, has led to a strangely wide breadth of experiences.
-Robotics competitions, living in Egypt, Contra Dancing, teaching kids, intense 8+ hour board games, helping throw renegade parties and other desert festivals, riding a bike from Dresden to Budapest and solo from Italy up to Amsterdam, 3 years running at Burning Man (though I'll likely miss this year).
+Robotics competitions, living in Egypt, Contra Dancing, teaching kids, intense 8+ hour board games, helping throw renegade parties and other desert festivals, riding a bike from Dresden to Budapest and solo from Italy up to Amsterdam, 6 years at Burning Man.

 Speaking of Burning Man, that's where I got the name Tinker, as in the professional nomadic fixer.
 The full story will have to wait, but indeed, I travel and fix stuff.
 It's a bit of a compulsion.
 So be careful if you have one of those handyman fantasies.
 I might just spend all evening actually fixing the sink.